Floral wallpaper in the bathroom with Duravit Vitrium Color elements

 Preparing the room

-Before wallpapering, the room should always be prepared.
-To do this, remove the fuses in the bathroom, spread painter's fleece on the floor, and remove the covers from sockets and light switches (only after removing the fuse).
+Before wallpapering, you should always prepare the room first.
+To do this, remove the fuses in the bathroom, lay down drop cloths on the floor, and remove the covers from outlets and light switches (only after removing the fuses).
 The baseboards can either be unscrewed or covered with masking tape to protect them from the wallpaper paste.
-The room should also be dry, so it is best to air it thoroughly beforehand.
+The room should also be dry, so it’s best to air it out thoroughly beforehand.

 Step 2